wenkang529/algorithm/algorithm_21_30.md

 `attention`

-- here is a important problem :how to judge two array ,they are equal but have different order.
+- here is a important problem :how to judge two arrays ,which have  equal but have different order.
 - i don't have a good idea,one poor solution ,compare one element whether in another list and remove the element from the second list.